-Outside directors are appointed in order to enhance corporate transparency by incorporating external perspectives into management and further strengthening oversight of operations.
-The Company appoints experts who are able to provide opinions and advice from stakeholder and other diverse perspectives to the Board of Directors meetings and other meetings.
-The three outside directors make suggestions as needed to ensure the validity and appropriateness of decision-making by the Board.
-Reason for Appointment as an Outside Director OZAKI Motoki Independent Director Nomination Committee Chair Mr. Ozaki possesses many years of management experience at major corporations.
-He was appointed additionally for his contribution as chair of the Nomination Committee to discussions on improving the transparency and effectiveness of the director appointment process.
-ABE Hirotomo Independent Director Audit & Supervisory Committee member Compensation Committee Chair Mr. Abe possesses extensive experience of working overseas for a general trading company and specialist knowledge based on his research and other activities as a graduate school student and professor in the legal field.
-He was appointed additionally for his contribution as chair of the Compensation Committee to discussions looking into the process for determining director compensation.
-CHIBA Michiko Independent Director Audit & Supervisory Committee member Nomination Committee member Compensation Committee member Ms. Chiba possesses expertise in finance and accounting and extensive auditing experience as a certified public accountant.
+Reason for Appointment as an Outside Director

+OZAKI Motoki Independent Director Mr. OZAKI possesses many years of management experience at major corporations.
+Drawing on this experience, he has contributed greatly to invigorating the discussions of the Board of Directors and improving its effectiveness by making highly valuable and timely comments and proposals on the management of the Company in general from an objective and varied perspective based on his extensive experience and deep knowledge.
+He was appointed additionally for his contribution as the chair of the Nomination Committee and as a member of the Compensation Committee to discussions on improving the transparency and effectiveness of the director appointment process and to discussions looking into the process for determining director compensation.
+ABE Hirotomo Independent Director Mr. ABE possesses extensive experience of working overseas for a general trading company and specialist knowledge based on his research and other activities as a graduate school student and professor in the fields of law and business management.
+He has contributed greatly to invigorating the discussions of the Board of Directors and improving its effectiveness by commenting actively on the management of the Company in general from these specialist perspectives.
+He was appointed additionally for his contribution as a member of the Nomination Committee and as the chair of the Compensation Committee to discussions on improving the transparency and effectiveness of the director appointment process and to discussions looking into the process for determining director compensation.
+CHIBA Michiko Independent Director Ms. CHIBA possesses expertise in finance and accounting and extensive auditing experience as a certified public accountant.
+She has contributed greatly to invigorating the discussions of the Board of Directors and improving its effectiveness by commenting actively on the management of the Company in general from these specialist perspectives.
 She was appointed additionally for her contribution as a member of the Nomination Committee and the Compensation Committee to discussions on improving the transparency and effectiveness of the director appointment process and to discussions looking into the process for determining director compensation.

 Diagram of Corporate Governance System